-As we approached The Rubeena, the skipper Alan was on board waiting for passengers to arrive for the 10am cruise from the Port of Sale.
+As we approached The Rubeena, the skipper Alan was on board waiting for passengers to arrive for the 10 am river cruise from the Port of Sale.
 Alan actually resembled a skipper in his vest with his grey hair and captains hat and he welcomed us onboard his fine vessel.
 The Rubeena has been plying its trade of ferrying passengers constantly in the Gippsland area since 1912.
 The Rubeena has spent most of its life on the Gippsland Lakes in the Lakes Entrance and Lake Tyers area before making the Port of Sale its home three years ago.
 Once I found a seat and got comfortable we were ready to experience one of the finest heritage boats in the district!

 Koala’s everywhere on the Port of Sale Heritage Cruise

 I was really impressed by this as I didn’t realise we had them in this area.
-As you can probably understand koalas are a highlight for Australian’s let alone, foreigners, that the Port of Sale Heritage Cruise regularly have on board.
+As you can probably understand koalas are a highlight for Australian’s let alone, foreigners that the Port of Sale Heritage Cruise regularly has on board.
 Alan slows the boat so you can take pictures of the koala’s and I must admit I happily snapped away!

 Heritage River Cruises tells you the local legends!

 The sacred Aboriginal trees still bear the scars of the Gunaikurnai tribe.
 The Gunaikurnai people are the Traditional Owners of the Gippsland Region.
 The Gunaikurnai people, removed lengths of bark from a tree for use to make bark canoes, shields, infant carriers, bowls and gunyahs (bark huts).
 As you approach the Heritage listed Swing Bridge you will see a sculpture celebrating the creation story of Borun the Pelican & Tuk the Musk Duck.

 ‘A long time ago the first people were animals and the first Gunaikurnai Man was Borun (a Pelican)